Tennis shot: Backhand

 The backhand is struck from the non-dominant side of the body by bringing the racquet across the body (showing the back of your hand to the opponent) and swinging the racquet away from one's body in the direction of where the player wants the ball to go.
 It is generally considered more difficult to master than the forehand.
 It can be executed with either one or both hands.
 For most of the 20th Century it was performed with one hand, using either an eastern or a continental grip.
 The first notable players to use two hands were the 1930s Australians Vivian McGrath and John Bromwich.
-The Two handed backhand was used more often since it allowed easy access to power and control.
+The two-handed backhand was used more often since it allowed easy access to power and control.
 Players such as Venus Williams, Serena Williams, Maria Sharapova, and Andre Agassi have used this stroke to its highest potential to win many grandslams.
 Two hands give the player more power so it provides the player with an advantage on power-focused shots.
 However, one hand is useful in that it can generate a slice shot, applying backspin on the ball to produce a low trajectory bounce.
 The player long considered to have had the best backhand of all time, Don Budge, had a very powerful one-handed stroke in the 1930s and '40s that imparted topspin onto the ball.
 Ken Rosewall, another player noted for his one-handed backhand, used a deadly accurate slice backhand with underspin through the 1950s and '60s.
 A small number of players, notably Monica Seles, use two hands on both the backhand and forehand sides.

 Volley

 A volley is made in the air before the ball bounces, generally near the net or inside of the service line.
 Volleys consist of the forehand volley and backhand volley and are usually made with a stiff-wristed "punching" motion to hit the ball into an open area of the opponent's court.
 The half volley is made by hitting the ball on the rise just after it has bounced, once again generally in the vicinity of the net.
 From a poor defensive position on the baseline, the lob can be used as either an offensive or defensive weapon, hitting the ball high and deep into the opponent's court to either enable the lobber (the player hitting the lob) to get into better defensive position or to win the point outright by hitting it over the opponent's head.
-If the lob is not hit deeply enough into the other court, however, the opponent may then hit an overhead smash, a hard, serve-like shot (hit over the players head), to end the point.
+If the lob is not hit deeply enough into the other court, however, the opponent may then hit an overhead smash, a hard, serve-like shot (hit over the player's head), to end the point.
 Finally, if an opponent is deep in his court, a player may suddenly employ an unexpected drop shot, softly tapping the ball just over the net so that the opponent is unable to run in fast enough to retrieve it.